SinoDip/SinoDip/README.md

 ## Hi there 👋

-My name is Sino Samateh, and I'm an FrontEnd Developer interested in all things React & CSS related!
+My name is Sino Samateh, and I'm an FrontEnd Developer interested in all things NEXTJS & CSS related!

 - 🔭 I’m currently working on TourayPortfolio, A portfolio Website for a Graphic Designer.
 - 🌱 I’m currently learning: React Native, C#, Swift, Backend Tools